Soap & Glory Face Soap & Clarity 3-IN-1 Daily Vitamin C Facial Wash

 The term 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.
 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
 However, their products may still contain ingredients such as essential oils that are considered a fragrance.

-Learn more about Alpha-Isomethyl IononeLecithin is a term for a group of substances found in plants, animals, and humans.
-They are made up of mixture of fatty acids.
+Learn more about Alpha-Isomethyl IononeLecithin is a term for a group of substances found in the cell membranes of plants, animals, and humans.
+They are made up of phospholipids.

 The use of this ingredient varies around the world: